-The Montes Law Firm are committed to helping you through a difficult time.
-If you are dealing with legal issues related to divorce, our California family law experts can help.
+The Montes Law Firm is committed to helping you through a difficult time.
+If you are dealing with legal issues related to divorce, our California family law attorneys can help.
 Attorney Montes and her team are committed to finding the best course of action for your unique situation.
 Whether you are ready to pursue mediation, a collaborative approach, or in the need of litigation, we have the experience and resources to help.
-You can count on The Montes Law Firm to find a personalized solution for you and your family’s legal needs, no matter the situation.
+You can count on The Montes Law Firm to find a personalized solution for you and your family’s legal needs..

-Call The Montes Law Firm at 714-731-8600 or contact us online to schedule a consultation with our top Orange County family law attorney today.
+Call The Montes Law Firm at 714-731-8600 or contact us online to schedule a consultation with one of our lawyers.

 Divorce and Domestic Partnerships: